 Book Genre: Contemporary Romance

-What sparked the idea for this series?
+What sparked the idea for your book?

 For you, what’s the hardest thing about writing?

-So true!
 What do you love most about it?

 What are your interests outside of writing and reading?